MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

     :language: none

 Validation can be broken down into layers.
-The first layer is making sure the data is valid against the :doc:`experiment_description_schema`.
+The first layer is making sure the data is valid against the :doc:`experiment_description_specification`.
 This includes things such as making sure every protocol is one of the 5 types, making sure every sample entity has a parent, and all records have the required fields.
 This layer is built into the validate command and does not require any user input.
 The second layer is a layer that validates fields in table records based on